elisdanga/Additional_Resources/Haskell Classes/Week_12 - Algebraic types. Binary trees/README.md

 ## By using the "BTree" data type from last week, complete tasks 1 - 4.

 # Task 1
-If the root is at level 0, define a function that replaces the values in all nodes with the vector (<level>, <value>).
+If the root is at level 0, define a function that replaces the values in all nodes with the vector ("level", "value").

 Test cases: